b-geo/DEC-P2/plan.md

 - set up databricks and dbt together
 - set up pogres source as docker
 - from docket progres local to airbyte to databricks

+# tomorrow
+- technique or two on transformations
+    - probably with the summary fact (snapshot fact)
+- slowly changing dimensions for address, customer, film, staff
+    - use valid from/to
+- on big table like fact but all
+- documentation for readme
+- git branch and pull request
+- inventory store id for rental table